j0fiN/utile/README.md

 The ``@processor()`` decorator takes in a frame-determined structure of all your functions along with its arguments and returns the list of all the return values of the tasks.

 > It's that simple!
-We take care of all your Pooling and you do your work!
+We take care of all your Pooling processes and you do your work!

-For more information, see [Documentation](http://127.0.0.1:8000/documentation/).
+For more information, see [Documentation](#).
 ## Contribution
-We encourage all the viewers who come up with new ideas using decorators
+We encourage anyone who comes up with new ideas using decorators
-to [contribute](https://github.com/) and collaborate (do star the repo if you like it !).
+to [contribute](https://github.com/j0fiN) and collaborate (do star the repo if you like it !).

 ## Licences
 The code in this project is licensed under MIT license.
 See [LICENSE](https://github.com/j0fiN/Server_Utility/blob/master/LICENSE) for more information.